 Top Tips for Traveling with a Baby

 Looking for tips for traveling with a baby?
 Whether you are bringing your little one on vacation, to visit loved ones, or like us – moving to a different state, traveling with a baby can be challenging.
 It’s best to be prepared and flexible.
 I’m here to take a lot of those worries, anxieties, stress off of your plate.
-You can see more in my articles on flying with a baby and road-tripping with a baby for more specific tips!
+You can see more in my articles on flying with a baby, road-tripping with a baby, and the Ultimate Baby Beach Packing List for more specific tips!

 Learn from my mistakes (and my victories!) with these tips for traveling with a baby.
 As a military family, moving is required.
 Because of this, we moved from Hawai’i to California when my son was 7 months old.
 Military moves require you to pack everything you need to live off of while your housing goods are being shipped.
 Therefore we were traveling with our dog, dog crate, 2 large totes, 3 suitcases, a pack n play, stroller, car seat, car seat base, duffel bag, and diaper bag.
 Yes, it was as stressful as it sounds.

 Not only that, we chose to complicate it a bit more by actually flying to Washington State first and road-tripping down to California.
 My dad lives in Washington and hadn’t gotten a chance to meet my son yet (thank you, pandemic) and we needed to buy a second car.
 Made sense to do it all on the same trip and catch a few beautiful views along the way, right?

 As you can imagine, we had our hands full.
 It felt like diving right into the deep end of parenthood.
 We took all of the unique and challenging situations that you might deal with as a parent and went through them all at once.
 The experience truly tested my strength and patience.
 But it also showed me just how resilient and capable I was as a mother.
 It’s my hope that your travels can help you see your strength as well!